 The DescribeBundleTasks operation describes current bundling tasks.
-For more information on bundling instances, see Bundling an AMI in Windows.
+For more information on bundling instances, see Bundling a Windows AMI.

 The following table describes the request parameters for DescribeBundleTasks.
 Parameter names are case sensitive.

 Name Description Required bundleId The ID of the bundle task to describe.
 If no ID is specified, all bundle tasks are described.
 Type: String Default: none No